Imperative process algebra with abstraction: Information-Flow Security

 Consider a program whose variables are partitioned into high-security variables and low-security variables.
 High-security variables are considered to contain confidential data and low-security variables are considered to contain non-confidential data.
 The information flow in the program is called secure if information derivable from data contained in the high-security variables cannot be inferred from data contained in the low-security variables.
 Secure information flow means that no confidential data is leaked.
 A well-known program property that guarantees secure information flow is non-interference.
 In the case where the program is a deterministic sequential program, non-interference is the property that the data initially contained in high security variables has no effect on the data finally contained in low security variables.

-Theoretical work on information-flow security is already done for more than 40 years (see e.g.~\cite{BP73a,Den76a,DD77a,Coh77a,Coh78a}).
+Theoretical work on information-flow security is already done since the 1970s (see e.g.~\cite{BP73a,Den76a,DD77a,Coh77a,Coh78a}).
 A great part of the work done until now has been done in a programming-language setting.
 This work has among other things led to security-type systems for programming languages.
 The languages concerned vary from languages supporting sequential programming to languages supporting concurrent programming and from languages for programming transformational systems to languages for programming reactive systems (see e.g.~\cite{VIS96a,SV98a,BC02a,NCC06a,Boh09a}).

-However, work on infor\-mation-flow security has also been done in a process-algebra setting.
+However, work on information-flow security has also been done in a process-algebra setting.
 In such a setting, the information flow in a process is generally called secure if information derivable from confidential actions cannot be inferred from non-confidential actions (see e.g.~\cite{FG95a,RS99a,Bos04a,Low04a}).
 So, in a process-algebra setting, secure information flow usually means that no confidential action is revealed.
-Moreover, in such a setting, non-interference is the property that the confidential actions has no effect on the non-confidential actions.
+Moreover, in such a setting, non-interference is the property that the confidential actions have no effect on the non-confidential actions.
 Recently, work done on information-flow security in a process-algebra setting occasionally deals with the data-oriented notion of secure information flow, but on such occasions program variables are always mimicked by processes (see e.g.~\cite{FRS05a,HY07a}). \deACPet\ obviates the need to mimic program variables.